Kirill486/my-dream-app/readme.md

 v 1.0.0 - we have functioning ToDoApplication v 1.1.0 - styling
+v 1.2.0 - between sessions data storage

 ## Feature Pool

 * style the application - **V**
-* store data between sessions
+* store data between sessions - **V**
 * request confirmation when leave the toDo details with unsaved data
 * do not render toDoDetails when no toDo selected - **V**
 * click outside unselects toDo
+* move save data logic to a exit application sequence

 ## Extention with 3rd party libraries.